 Without persistence, retention and graduation rates fall short of providing the necessary insights leaders need to successfully calibrate success strategies to the real-time needs of students.

 When higher ed leaders hone in on persistence as a success metric, they unlock a powerfully dynamic indicator their teams can use in daily work to effectively and efficiently support students.
 Evaluating how programs impact persistence leads to a better understanding of the effectiveness of student success programs.
-This clarity around which initiatives drive positive student outcomes leads to more proactive and effective student support.
+Clarifying which initiatives drive positive student outcomes leads to more proactive and effective student support.

 Monitoring Persistence Makes Proactive Support More Feasible